Tank Corps (United States): History

-A 1917 Tank Corps recruitment poster, illustrated by August William Hutaf.
+World War I

+Regular Army

-Brigadier General Samuel D. Rockenbach, as the Chief of Tank Corps for the American Expeditionary Forces under Pershing, organized, trained, equipped and then deployed the first American tank units to the Western Front of 1918 Europe.
+Brigadier General Samuel D. Rockenbach, as the Chief of Tank Corps under General John J. Pershing; organized, trained, equipped and then deployed the first American tank units to the Western Front of 1918 Europe.
 An initial plan for 2,000 light Renault FT tanks and 200 heavy British Mark VI tanks was changed to 20 battalions of 77 light tanks each and 10 battalions of 45 heavy tanks each.

+Lieutenant Colonel George S. Patton in July 1918, near Langres, France.

 A total of eight heavy battalions (the 301st to 308th) and 21 light battalions (the 326th to 346th) were raised, but only four (the 301st, 331st, 344th and 345th) saw combat.
 Captain George S. Patton, the first officer assigned to the unit, set up a light tank school at Bourg, France, starting on 10 November 1917.
-In the first half of 1918, the 326th and 327th Tank Battalions were organized at Patton's school, while the 301st Heavy Tank Battalion was raised at Camp Meade, Maryland, USA and transported to the British Tank School at Bovington Camp in southern England, for training.
+In the first half of 1918, the 326th and 327th Tank Battalions were organized at Patton's school, while the 301st Heavy Tank Battalion was raised at Camp Meade, Maryland, United States, and transported to the British Tank School at Bovington Camp in southern England, for training.